bparanj/crystal/electronics/design/CapacitiveV-to-VDifferentiator.md

 ---

-This experiment can be implemented in Tinkercad, where you can observe the differentiation effect by analyzing the input and output waveforms on an oscilloscope.
+ you can observe the differentiation effect by analyzing the input and output waveforms on an oscilloscope.